Clinchport, Virginia

 Clinchport is a town in Scott County, Virginia, United States.
 The population was 64 at the 2020 census.
 Clinchport is the least-populated municipality in Virginia.
-It is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.

 Clinchport was named from its location on the Clinch River.